TheDimin/ue5-style-guide/README.md

 <a name="4.3"></a>
 <a name="s-modular-snapping"></a>
-### 4.3 Modular Socketless Assets Should Snap To The Grid Cleanly
+### 4.3 Modular Assets should have measurements
+  * 1, 2 or 4 meter a piece.

 <a name="4.4"></a>
 <a name="s-collision"></a>